AndresSalomon1990/unquote-game/README.md

 # unquote-game
- A weird quizz game for Android.
+ A weird and fun trivia game for Android.
 Made with Java, XML and Android Studio.